jopemachine-arvis/arvis/documents/trigger-description.md

 ## Keyword

-Command to invoke a specific command.
+Command to invoke a specific command (and actions).

 You can append query following keyword.